AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 ### Procedure

-After the fourth trial, the team decided that the experiment time could be shorter and the ProCoDa file was changed to automate future experiments.
-To do this, four new states were created aside from ON and OFF.
 PID Control turns on the clay pump and runs for 15 minutes to allow for the system to reach and maintain the target turbidity.
 The next state, Experiment, starts the coagulant pump and runs for three hours.
 This is the state from which the team collects data.
 After Experiment is Cleaning (air) which runs for four minutes.
 This state stops the coagulant and clay pump and starts the 1 RPM air pump to introduce air into the system.
 The last state is Cleaning (water) which runs for five minutes and turns off the air pump to allow the water to force the air bubbles through the system.
 For more details on the team's ProCoDa method file, refer to the manual.

 First, the C-NARC ProCoDa method file was opened and the blue influent valve was set to the open position In manual operation, ProCoDa's state was changed to ON, which turns on the mixer and the water pump.
 The water pump was manually started at 76rpm and the red effluent valve was set to the open position after a brief delay to prevent back-flow of waste water.
 Then, ProCoda was switched from manual to automatic operation, after which the clay pump automatically turns on.
 Fifteen minutes later, before ProCoDa switched to the EXPERIMENT state, the pressure sensors were zeroed through ProCoDa.
 The experiment was left to run for a set number of trials.
 Finally, the change in pressure and the accumulation of head loss in the flocculator were observed for each trial.

 ## Results and Analysis

 The trials for the current iteration were run in triplicates, with each triplicate containing 3 trials with the same NTU.
-The average of each triplicate was taken, and the results are shown in Figures 4 to *number*.
+The average of each triplicate was taken, and the results are shown in Figures 4 to 8.
 The graphs show that there is an increase in head loss over time for all sections of the flocculators.
 This increase is because over the course of the trial, coagulant nanoparticles accumulated on the flocculator wall, decreasing the tube's diameter and increasing the head loss.

 The graphs also show that there is a decrease in the rate of change of head loss, depicted by the slope, across the length of the flocculator for all triplicates.
 The largest change in head loss was experienced by the first section of the flocculator because this was where nanoparticles accumulated the most.
 Across the length of the flocculator, the amount of free coagulant nanoparticles for attachment decreased because more coagulant had attached either to clay or to the first sections of the flocculator.
 Therefore, the rate of attachment of coagulant nanoparticles to the wall of the flocculator decreases, thus decreasing the rate of head loss along the length of the flocculator.

+The team expected to see the overall head loss increase as turbidity decreased.
+This is because as turbidity decreases, there is less clay for coagulant to attach to and thus there are more free coagulant nanoparticles that can attach to the flocculator walls.
+However, aside from the 20 NTU trials, the team saw a decrease in head loss accumulation as turbidity decreased.

 </div>